davewsmith/play/vue-simple/README.md

-# Vue the Simple Way

-Trying out Vue.js without a build stack (i.e., no webpack)
+# Vue 2 without a build stack

-Following some patterns from NASA F' GDS[1], which depart slightly from the Vue docs.
+This uses a pattern found in NASA F' GDS[1], which depart slightly from what I've seen in the official Vue docs.

+The novel bit is the use of seemingly stand-alone `Vue.component(...)` calls to register components, rather than explicitly attaching components to a  `new Vue(...)` instance.

+## Instructions

+Use

+    ./server

+to start local web server.
+This is needed because JavaScript modules only loads via HTTP(S).

 ## Notes